Seito Yamamoto

 Seito Yamamoto (山本 聖途, Yamamoto Seito) is a Japanese pole vaulter.
-He competed in the pole vault event at the 2012 Summer Olympics failing to clear any height in the qualifying round.
+He competed in the pole vault event at the 2012, 2016 and 2020 Summer Olympics failing to clear any height in the qualifying round all three times.
 His biggest success to date is the sixth place at the 2013 World Championships.

 He has personal bests of 5.75 metres outdoors (Hiratsuka 2013) and 5.77 metres indoors (Reno 2016).
+He is a six-times Japanese national champion and two-times national indoor champion.

+He is a graduate of Chukyo University.